ibm-messaging/mq-dev-patterns/dotnet/README.md

 If your Queue Manger is in a local machine follow [Configuring mutual TLS authentication for a messaging application](https://developer.ibm.com/tutorials/configuring-mutual-tls-authentication-java-messaging-app/) this tutorial.

+If you are using a .NET managed client, then the underlying .NET framework will carry out the TLS handshake with the MQ Server.
+Any exceptions generated in the .NET layer during the TLS handshake will surface as server or queue not found - [2059](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.4.0/com.ibm.mq.tro.doc/q041290_.htm).

 Import the certificate at either the user or the system level.
 Then in your app, set the key repository to either *USER or *SYSTEM depending on how you imported it.

 Set KEY_REPOSITORY in your JSON file to